Key Clinical Questions

 The clinical features that distinguish cerebral hemorrhage from other forms of stroke are headache, nausea, vomiting, confusion, acute and severe hypertension, and with large clots, decreased level of consciousness, hemiplegia, and enlargement of the pupils.
 The most common location for spontaneous intracerebral hemorrhage is the basal ganglia, accounting for ~65% of cases.
 Thalamic hemorrhage manifests similarly, usually with hemiplegia and hemianesthesia.
 Pontine hemorrhage causes rapid coma, quadriplegia, pinpoint pupils, and loss of extraocular movements.
 Cerebellar hemorrhage has special significance because of the benefits from surgical evacuation; vomiting, vertigo, dizziness, gait ataxia, and progressive coma from hydrocephalus are typical.
 Lobar hemorrhages confined to one subcortical region cause signs referable to the area affected and simulate ischemic stroke.

 Computed tomography (CT) scan without contrast is the primary diagnostic tool.
-Conventional or CT angiogram or magnetic resonance imaging (MRI) may be required in special cases to establish the diagnosis of an underlying aneurysm, vascular malformations, ...
+Conventional or CT angiogram or magnetic resonance imaging (MRI) may be required in special cases to establish the diagnosis of ...